astramieri/aws-cloud-practitioner/docs/deploy/beanstalk_basics.md

     - Go, Java, PHP, Python, etc.
     - Single/Multi/Pre-configured Docker
     - If not supported, you can write your custom platform! (advanced)

+Elastic Beanstalk is **free of use**, but you do pay for the resources created.

 **NOTE**.
 All the resources that Beanstalk wants to create are actually created behind the scenes by CloudFormation.